Sophia of Hanover: Early life

-The twelfth child of Frederick V of the Palatinate and Elizabeth Stuart, also known as the "Winter King and Queen of Bohemia" for their short rule in that country, Sophia was born in The Wassenaer Hof, The Hague, Dutch Republic, where her parents had fled into exile after the Battle of White Mountain.
+The twelfth child and fifth daughter of Frederick V of the Palatinate and Elizabeth Stuart, also known as the "Winter King and Queen of Bohemia" for their short rule in that country, Sophia was born in The Wassenaer Hof, The Hague, Dutch Republic, where her parents had fled into exile after the Battle of White Mountain.
 Through her mother, she was the granddaughter of James VI and I, king of Scotland and England in a personal union.
 At birth, Sophia was granted an annuity of 40 thalers by the Estates of Friesland.
 Sophia was courted by her first cousin, Charles II of England, but she rebuffed his advances as she thought he was using her in order to get money from her mother's supporter, Lord William Craven.

+Additionally, Sophia's birth was accompanied by the death of her eldest brother, Frederick Henry, Hereditary Prince of the Palatinate, who died by drowning.

 Marriage

 Before her marriage, Sophia, as the daughter of Frederick V, Elector Palatine of the Rhine, was referred to as Sophie, Princess Palatine of the Rhine, or as Sophia of the Palatinate.
 The Electors of the Palatinate were the Calvinist senior branch of House of Wittelsbach, whose Catholic branch ruled the Electorate of Bavaria.

 On 30 September 1658, she married Ernest Augustus, Duke of Brunswick-Lüneburg, at Heidelberg, who in 1692 became the first Elector of Hanover.
 Ernest Augustus was a second cousin of Sophia's mother Elizabeth Stuart, Queen of Bohemia, as they were both great-grandchildren of Christian III of Denmark.

 Sophia became a friend and admirer of Gottfried Leibniz while he was librarian at the Court of Hanover.
 Their friendship lasted from 1676 until her death in 1714.
 This friendship resulted in a substantial correspondence, first published in the 19th century (Klopp 1973), that reveals Sophia to have been a woman of exceptional intellectual ability and curiosity.
 She was well-read in the works of René Descartes and Baruch Spinoza.
 Together with Ernest Augustus she greatly improved the Herrenhausen Palace, and she was the guiding spirit in the creation of the Herrenhausen Gardens surrounding the palace, where she died.

+In 1680, during another long visit to Italy by her husband, Sophia wrote her memories of her first fifty-years of life.

+Letters

+Sophia was an amazing writer renowned across Europe for her intellect.
+She is placed among Madame de Sevigne and Cardinal de Retz as chroniclers of history in royal and princely courts.

+She first sat down to write her memoirs when she was fifty, around when some of her family had died, most notably, her brother and sister, Karl-Ludwig and Elisabeth of the Palatinate, as therapy.